tfynes-pivotal/CFLogCacheDashboardingService/README.md

   - configures grafana to use oAuthPassThru to authenticate against log-cache service.

 Deployment:
-Create Grafana UAA client and register in credhub
-Note CredHub secret must be bound to grafana db app (see manifest.yml) Rename profile to .profile in root folder of grafana Overlay assets from this repo into grafana, replacing existing files Inject PCC SI GUID into sample manifest and push app
+-Create Grafana UAA client and register in credhub -Note CredHub secret must be bound to grafana db app (see manifest.yml) -Rename profile to .profile in root folder of grafana -Overlay assets from this repo into grafana, replacing existing files -Inject PCC SI GUID into sample manifest and push app